By ALEXI VENICE

 (Of course, my hearing isn’t always a good barometer.
 There was the time a donkey was swashbuckling around our yard all night—on a self-guided tour of the neighborhood after he slipped the neighbor’s fence.
 I’ll never forget the scene of the 15-year-old girl chasing him in her dress and ballerina slippers the next morning.
 Donkey was having the time of his life, leading her around in his own fairy tale—Johnny Depp skipping along behind them.)

 The blood on Zane’s face was a new development since he had moved outdoors three years ago.
 I cleaned him up with Dawn dish soap, which is good enough for birds with crude oil on them, so it’s good enough for Zane.
-I was afraid for him, but had to push the thought from my mind and get dressed for work.
+I was afraid, but had to push the thought from my mind and get dressed for work.
 (Why do dogs barf, have diarrhea or come inside with a bloody face on an important work day?
 Add the stress of dog drama to a critical day, and it makes me wonder if having both dogs and a job is worth it.
 I’m seriously considering getting rid of the job.)

 Anyway, much later that afternoon, I met the furnace repairman at our home.
 During the course of diagnosing and treating our furnace, he made several trips from his truck to our furnace room, getting this tool or that part.
 On one such trip, he entered the house and announced, “Your dog just threw up on the driveway.
 It looks like a squirrel.
 I think he’s gonna eat it again.”